Trading Indices Online

 AvaTrade’s selection of 20 Indices includes the most popular and frequently traded indices in the industry today:

-- S&P 500 – The value of the Standard & Poor 500 is based on the share prices of 500 leading U.S.-based companies
+- US500 – The value of the US500, based on the Standard & Poor 500 is built from the share prices of 500 leading U.S.-based companies

-- DJIA – The index is price-weighted average of 30 of the most significant stocks that are traded on the NASDAQ and New York Stock Exchange (NYSE)
+- US30 – Based on the Dow Jones index which is price-weighted average of 30 of the most significant stocks that are traded on the NASDAQ and New York Stock Exchange (NYSE)

 - FTSE 100 – The FTSE 100 is a collection of 100 of the largest publicly-traded U.K. companies